popey/popey.com-blog/content/post/2023/10/multi-presenter-podcast-transrciption.md

 vps, box, vle, forked, contribution, find, test, project, virtual machines
 ```

 Otter also came up with a summary of the show, with timestamps.
-This could be useful for people who do actually want to listen, but want to jump to a particular segment.
+This could be useful for people who do want to listen but want to jump to a particular segment.
 It's not perfect, but it's a great start!

 [![Summary](/blog/images/2023-10-02/summary.png)]((/blog/images/2023-10-02/summary.png))